Harwich & Parkeston F.C.: History

-In 1964 the club joined Division Two of the Athenian League.
+In 1964 Harwich joined Division Two of the Athenian League.
 Champions in their first season, they were promoted to Division One.
 After finishing runners-up the following season, the club were promoted to the Premier Division.
 They remained at that level until 1973, when they switched to Division Two of the Isthmian League.
-With a third-place finish in 1976–77 they were promoted to Division One, also reaching the first round of the FA Cup again, where they lost 3–0 at home to Enfield in a replay after a 0–0 draw.
-However, they were relegated in 1979–80 and after finishing bottom in 1982–83 the club dropped into the Athenian League for one season, before returning to the Eastern Counties League.
+In 1976–77 they reached the first round of the FA Cup again, where they lost 3–0 at home to Enfield in a replay after a 0–0 draw; the league season saw them finish third in Division Two, the club's highest-ever finish.
+Division Two was renamed Division One for the 1977–78 season and the club were relegated to Division Two in 1979–80.
+After finishing bottom of Division Two in 1982–83 they dropped into the Athenian League for one season, before returning to the Eastern Counties League.
+The club won the League Cup in 1996–97.

-In 2002–03 they were relegated to Division One of the Eastern Counties League, but finished runners-up in their first season to make an immediate return.
+In 2002–03 Harwich were relegated to Division One of the Eastern Counties League, but finished runners-up in their first season to make an immediate return.
 They remained in the Premier Division until resigning on 9 February 2010, and subsequently joining the Premier Division of the Essex & Suffolk Border League for the 2010–11 season.
 In 2014 the club disbanded its reserve team, and dropped into Division One of the Border League for the 2014–15 season.
 Despite only finishing tenth in 2017–18, the club were promoted to the new Division One South of the Eastern Counties League.
+They were transferred to Division One North for the 2022–23 season, and went on to finish fourth in the division, qualifying for the promotion play-offs.
+After beating Framlingham Town 5–4 on penalties in the semi-finals (after a 1–1 draw), the club were beaten 4–0 in the final by Downham Town.
+In 2024–25 they finished third in the division, going on to defeat Framlingham Town 2–0 in the play-off semi-finals and then won the final against Stanway Pegasus on penalties to earn promotion to the Essex Senior League.

+Ground

+The club initially played at Barrack Field, later moving to the Phoenix Ground on the coast.
+In 1898 they moved to their current home, the Royal Oak, named after the nearby pub.
+Initially secured on a lease agreement, the ground was purchased by the club in 1922.